 Cancer patients often develop unpleasant side effects as a result of treatment, particularly those going through chemotherapy (chemo) or radiation therapy.
-If you or a love one is going through one or a combination of these treatments, you may have heard about cancer treatment mouth sores, also known as oral mucositis.
+If you or a loved one is going through one or a combination of these treatments, you may have heard about the connection between radiation therapy, chemo, and mouth sores - a condition known as oral mucositis.

 What Is Oral Mucositis?

 Oral mucositis is common and debilitating side effect of chemotherapy and radiation treatment.
 The condition refers to mouth sores or ulcerative lesions of the tissues of the mouth including the lips, cheeks, gums, tongue, and the floor and roof of the mouth.
 However, it can affect other areas of the gastrointestinal (GI) tract including the esophagus, the tube leading to your stomach.
 The lesions of oral mucositis are frequently very painful.
 They can limit the nutrition of patients and may increase the risk of infection, reducing the quality of life of patients going through cancer treatment.

 What Patients Are More Likely to Develop Oral Mucositis?